KvnSG/Andoroid_APIs_Volley/README.md

 # Andoroid_APIs_Volley
-Example of consuming a restaurant information API with Volley in Android Studio.
-Two search parameters are established for consumption: city and type of cuisine.
-The example database is NoSQL and specifically uses Mongo Atlas.
+Application to search for restaurants by city or specific type of food, this application consumes an API developed with NodeJS and a Mongo database, consumed in Java through Volley.